 A Company’s Page gives you the opportunity to promote your expertise, success, products, services and events.
-You’ll be able to publish articles from your company’s blog or links to pages on your website, improving your SEO as well as maintaining an important presence in the news feed of your followers where you’ll most likely find some great candidates for your future career opportunities!
+You’ll be able to publish articles from your company’s blog or links to pages on your website, improving your organic reach as well as maintaining an important presence in the news feed of your followers where you’ll most likely find some great candidates for your future career opportunities!

 Linkedin is particularly useful for recruiters, providing an easy way to find candidates based on their skills, experiences, expertise and education.
 With simple key words, Linkedin will give you profiles specifically related to your job offer, giving you the opportunity to approach the candidates directly.

 If the candidate you’re interested in hiring is currently employed at another company, it can be tricky approaching them with a new career opportunity, especially if they’re working for a direct competitor.
 In that case, hiring a headhunter can be a great solution, as he’ll be able to approach the targeted candidate or present other candidates already in his network.

 Cost: Publication on your Company’s Page are free.
 You can publish links to your job postings on your website or any job boards.
 If you would like to use the job boards services on Linkedin, you will have to pay between 200$ and 300$ for each post.

 You might like